This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 To qualify for SSI, you must be a legal resident of the United States, and you must demonstrate your child’s disabilities, whether mental, physical, or both.
 Furthermore, you must also provide medical documentation regarding your child’s cerebral palsy, and you must have only a limited amount of assets and funds.

-For an application to SSI, contact your local social security office.
-If you would rather have the form mailed, call the social security office directly at 800-772-1213.
+For an application to SSI, contact your local Social Security office.
+If you would rather have the form mailed, call the Social Security office directly at 800-772-1213.

 Social Security Disability Insurance